 A positive Anti-body test result shows you might have antibodies from an infection with the virus that causes COVID-19.
 Having antibodies to the virus that causes COVID-19 might provide protection from getting infected with the virus again.
 If it does, we do not know how much protection the antibodies might provide or how long this protection might last.

-To comply with the Government norms and help them in maintaining COVID-19 patient data, we share all the patient reports with the defined government bodies through an online portal created by Indian Council of Medical Research (ICMR).
+To comply with the Government norms and help them in maintaining COVID-19 patient data, lab may share patient reports with the defined government bodies through an online portal created by Indian Council of Medical Research (ICMR).

 You are advised to visit your referring doctor with the report for the ﬁnal interpretation.